 You are welcome to come to the instructor's office hours to discuss matters pertaining to your ideas, research interests and aspirations, or your career goals.
-That is to say, my virtual office door is open, and you should feel free to stop by.
-I am here (or there) to help.
-Office hours will take place on Zoom and will be 1-1.
-If more than one student joins the office hours Zoom link at the same time, you will be in the "waiting room" until we let you in for your 1-1 office hours session.
-We will be able to see that you are waiting.
-If your team wants to attend office hours together, we can let multiple students into the Zoom call at once.
+That is to say, my office door is open, and you should feel free to stop by.
+I am here to help.
+Office hours will take place both in person or on Zoom (I will be available via both modalities) and will be 1-1.
+If more than one student shows up in person, please wait outside my office until I invite you to come in.
+If more than one student joins the office hours Zoom link at the same time, you will be in the "waiting room" until I let you in for your 1-1 office hours session.
+I will be able to see that you are waiting.